Linear stability analysis of wake vortices by a spectral method using mapped Legendre functions: Abstract

 \section{Abstract}

 A spectral method using associated Legendre functions with algebraic mapping is developed for a linear stability analysis of wake vortices.
-The functions serve as Galerkin basis functions because they capture the correct boundary conditions of vortex motions in an unbounded domain.
-Using a poloidal-toroidal decomposition, the incompressible Euler or Navier-Stokes equations linearised on the Batchelor $q$-vortex reduce to standard matrix eigenvalue problems to compute linear perturbation velocity eigenmodes and their eigenvalues (i.e., complex growth rates).
-The number of basis function elements, the number of collocation points and the map parameter are considered adjustable numerical parameters.
-Based on this numerical method, eigenmodes and eigenvalues of the strong swirling $q$-vortices are examined in perturbation wavenumbers of order unity via spectral theory.
+These functions serve as Galerkin basis functions, capturing correct analyticity and boundary conditions for vortices in an unbounded domain.
+The incompressible Euler or Navier-Stokes equations linearised on a swirling flow are transformed into a standard matrix eigenvalue problem of toroidal and poloidal streamfunctions, solving perturbation velocity eigenmodes with their complex growth rate as eigenvalues.
+This reduces the problem size for computation and distributes collocation points adjustably clustered around the vortex core.
+Based on this method, strong swirling $q$-vortices with linear perturbation wavenumbers of order unity are examined.
 Without viscosity, neutrally stable eigenmodes associated with the continuous eigenvalue spectrum having critical-layer singularities are successfully resolved.
-These eigenvalues generally appear in pairs, indicating the singular degenerate nature in their exact form.
-Considering viscosity, two distinct, continuous curves in the eigenvalue spectra are discovered, which have not been identified previously.
-Their associated eigenmodes exhibit a wave packet structure with modest wiggles at their critical layers whose radial thickness varies in the order of $Re^{-1/3}$, suggesting that they are physically feasible viscous remnants of the inviscid critical-layer eigenmodes.
-A superset of the viscous critical-layer eigenmodes, so-called the potential family, is also recognised.
-However, their relatively excessive wiggles and radially slow-decay behaviour imply their physical irrelevancy.
-The onset of the two curves is believed to be caused by viscosity breaking the singular degeneracies.
+The inviscid critical-layer eigenmodes numerically tend to appear in pairs, implying their singular degeneracy.
+With viscosity, the spectra pertaining to physical regularisation of critical layers stretch out toward an area, referring to potential eigenmodes with wavepackets found by \citet{Mao2011}.
+However, the potential eigenmodes exhibit no spatial similarity to the inviscid critical-layer eigenmodes, doubting that they truly represent the viscous remnants of the inviscid critical-layer eigenmodes.
+Instead, two distinct continuous curves in the numerical spectra are identified for the first time, named the viscous critical-layer spectrum, where the similarity is noticeable.
+Moreover, the viscous critical-layer eigenmodes are resolved in conformity with the $\Rey^{-1/3}$ scaling law.
+The onset of the two curves is believed to be caused by viscosity breaking the singular degeneracy.